-Ptarmigan Cirque is an absolutely stunning hike that starts at highwood pass in Kananaskis.
+Ptarmigan Cirque is an absolutely stunning hike that starts at Highwood pass in Kananaskis.
 The trail is challenging for little feet but has beautiful Larch trees in the fall.
-Larch tree are members of the pine tree but whose pine needles actually change colour in the fall.
+Larch trees are members of the pine tree but whose pine needles actually change colour in the fall.
 Shortly after the starting the hike the trail climbs up for a steep 1 km of hiking where most of the 280 metres of elevation happens.
-After the initial climb the hike levels off and you are within in the alpine surrounded by stunning mountain views, beautiful landscape, and will spot the occasional ground squirrel.
-My 3 year old completed the hike while my 2 year old jumped in and out of the carrier.
+After the initial climb, the hike levels off and you are within in the alpine surrounded by stunning mountain views, beautiful landscape, and will spot the occasional ground squirrel.
+My 3-year-old completed the hike while my 2-year-old jumped in and out of the carrier.
 Read more about the hike here.

 Note: The hike is not accessible between December 1st and June 15th since the road to the start of the hike is closed during that time.

 Moderate – 1.5 km, 45 m elevation, 2 h 25 minutes from downtown Calgary

 In the fall be prepared for snow especially when hiking to Peyto Lake.
 Park at the Peyto Lake parking lot on the Icefields parking lot.
 At the far end of the parking lot is the trail.
 The trail begins through the trees and soon you head up the 45 m of elevation to the viewpoint where you can see the Lake down below in the valley.
 The views are stunning and the lake is a vibrant turquoise colour.
 Learn more about Peyto Lake here.